Paazl/magento2-checkout-widget/README.md

 Our track & trace allows you to engage customers with your own look & feel.
 We help you make delivery a really branded experience, building trust with pro-active communication.
 So your customers will keep coming back for more.

+<h2>The Paazl Magento 2 extension</h2>

+The new Paazl Magento2 extension is all about the delivery experience of consumers.
+It comes with the brand new Paazl Checkout Widget that helps you display any type delivery method in your Magento checkout.
+Think of any type of home delivery (e.g. same-day, next-day, nominated-day) and thousands of carrier pickup points.
+With our checkout widget we even support click & collect @your store ([See more here](https://vimeo.com/362771849/)).

+The typical Magento2 customer for this extension has international ambitions, high volume delivery and processes its shipments via an ERP/OMS/WMS.
+Paazl shipping capabilities from the backend of Magento are therefore limited.
+See also our ([Wiki](https://github.com/Paazl/magento2-checkout-widget/wiki)) for the differences with our Magento1 extension

+Note that the Paazl Magento2 extension offers the basics for integrating Paazl in youe webshop.
+Make sure you always align with other extensions and/or existing customisation.

 <h2>Installation using Composer</h2>
 Magento 2 uses Composer to manage the module package and the library.
 Composer is a dependency manager for PHP.
 Composer declares the libraries your project depends on and installs them for you.
 Check whether your server has Composer installed by running the following command;